Virtual environment software: Uses

-Virtual environment software can be purposed for any use, from advanced military training in a virtual environment simulator to virtual classrooms.
-Many Virtual Environments are being purposed as branding channels for products and services by enterprise corporations and non-profit groups.
+Virtual environment software can be used for any use, from advanced military training in a virtual environment simulator to virtual classrooms.
+Many Virtual Environments are being used as branding channels for products and services by enterprise corporations and non-profit groups.

 Virtual events and virtual tradeshows have been the early accepted uses of virtual event services.
 More recently, virtual environment software platforms have offered choices to enterprises – with the ability to connect people across the Internet.
 Virtual environment software enables organizations to extend their market and industry reach while reducing (all travel-related) costs and time.

 Background

 Providers of virtual environments have tended to focus on the early marketplace adoption of virtual events.
 These providers are typically software as a service (SaaS)-based.
 Most have evolved from the streaming media/gaming arena and social networking applications.

 This early virtual event marketplace is now moving towards 3D persistent environments, where enterprises combine e-commerce, social media as core operating systems, and is evolving into virtual environments for branding, customer acquisition, and service centers.
 A persistent environment enables users, visitors and administrators to re-visit a part or parts of the event or session.
-Information gathered by attendees and end users is typically stored in a virtual briefcase typically including contact information and marketing materials.
+Information gathered by attendees and end users is typically stored in a virtual briefcase including contact information and marketing materials.